How donor data research can improve donor retention

 The Impact of Donor Data Research on Retention

-Once you’ve collected a plethora of information about your donors, that information can very well be used to adjust your supporter relations strategy.
+Once you’ve collected a plethora of information about your donors, it’s time to use that information to optimize your supporter relations strategy.
 Consequently, you’ll typically see significantly improved retention levels in no time.

 Personalization in communications